North Narrabeen - Warriewood (South)

 North Narrabeen - Warriewood (South) has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects that may impact the area.
-Notable projects include Warriewood Community Centre, Warriewood Square Redevelopment, Dove Lane Residences, and Vantage Warriewood.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact this region.
+Notable ones include Warriewood Community Centre, Warriewood Square Redevelopment, Dove Lane Residences, and Vantage Warriewood.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.